Repurposing Synthetic Data for Fine-grained Search Agent Supervision: Experiments

 \paragraph{Environment Settings.} We conduct training in two distinct environments to validate E-GRPO's robustness: a closed-world \textbf{local knowledge base (Local)} and an open-world \textbf{web exploration (Web)} environment.
 In the Local setting, search and visit tools are simulated via information retrieval over a Wikipedia 2024 corpus~\citep{karpukhin-etal-2020-dense, gao2025asearcher}.
 In the Web setting, the agent interacts with the live web using Google Search and Jina~\citep{jina} for page fetching.

 \paragraph{Training Details.} Our experiments are based on Qwen2.5-7B-Instruct~\citep{qwen2.5} and Qwen3-30B-A3B-Instruct-2507~\citep{qwen3technicalreport}, covering different model sizes and architectures (dense and MoE).
 It is important to note that our study aims to \textbf{validate the effectiveness of E-GRPO at the algorithmic level}, not merely to pursue state-of-the-art performance.
 Therefore, we use limited data to ensure training efficiency while still enabling performance comparison. \begin{itemize}[leftmargin=1em] \item \textbf{Cold-start SFT:} We first fine-tune the base models on 11K samples from SailorFog-QA~\citep{li2025websailor}.
 This step, following~\cite{dong2025arpo}, mitigates reward collapse and ensures the model understands the agentic format before RL. \item \textbf{RL:} We generate two distinct 1k-sample datasets for RL training.
 For the Local environment, we synthesize data using the Asearcher~\citep{gao2025asearcher} method over the 2024 Wikipedia corpus.
 For the Web environment, we use the SailorFog-QA data generation pipeline.
+Note that both methods are anchored in entities from Wikipedia despite the distinct environments they use.
 Crucially, for both datasets, we retain all ground-truth entities generated during the synthesis process to enable E-GRPO.
 We train the 7B model in both environments, while the 30B model is trained only in the more complex Web environment.
 For each setup, we apply both GRPO and E-GRPO. \end{itemize} We denote our models by their training environment, model sizes, and the training algorithm, e.g., \textbf{Local-7B-GRPO}.
 Detailed hyperparameters are presented in Appendix~\ref{appendix:hyperparameter}.

 \paragraph{Evaluation Metrics.} Model answers, extracted from the model output enclosed in \texttt{<answer>} and \texttt{</answer>} tags (detailed in Appendix~\ref{appendix:format}), are evaluated for correctness using Qwen2.5-72B-Instruct under the LLM-as-Judge setting.
 We report the average \textbf{Pass@1} over all test samples, as well as the \textbf{Pass@3} across three rollouts.